Meteoric metal carries inherent significance. Anything made out of it will be some combination of magical, good, evil, or just incredibly strong.

 "Thunderbolt iron, you see — highly magical, you've got to chuck that stuff in whether you believe in it or not."

-Attila the Hun was believed to have wielded a sword made from meteorite, which the Romans nicknamed the "Sword of Mars"note despite the fact that Attila himself, having no reason to worship Mars, would probably have called it "Sword of God(s)".
+Attila the Hun was believed to have wielded a sword made from meteorite, which the Romans nicknamed the "Sword of Mars".

 There was an Inuit tribe whose entire culture was based around two large meteorites, the only source of metal in the area.
 Which didn't stop polar explorer Robert Peary from hauling them off to a museum under the justification that they could now buy their iron from white traders.